November 26

 • Less dependence on individuals, as knowledge is anchored in the system

-Customers increasingly expect language service providers to work responsibly with Machine Translation (MT) and AI tools.
-ISO 18587 creates a clear framework for this:
+Customers increasingly expect language service providers to handle machine translation (MT) and AI tools responsibly.
+ISO 18587 provides a clear framework for this:

 • MT is not a „black box“ process, but is integrated into the workflow.